nagakamira/zeroutils/README.md

 Zero Utils
 ======

-That utilities can help configure your system!
+That utilities based on BASH can help configure your system!

 Contains:
 ======
 zeropkg
 zerolocale
 zeroinit